Deepak Singh (politician): Political career

 Deepak Singh and his family have a stronghold in the area.
 While Singh has been elected as head of Block Pramukh twice in the past, He was elected as Block Pramukh from Shahgarh Block, Amethi, Uttar Pradesh in 1995–2005.
 In order to strength the party at the cadre level he was appointed as the secretary of the party in the year 2002.
-Deepak Singh was the incharge of Uttar Pradesh Youth Congress and N.S.U.I.
+Deepak Singh was the incharge of Uttar Pradesh Youth Congress and NSUI.
 It is believed that both the frontals were gained strength during his tenure.
 Deepak Singh was made Uttar Pradesh Congress General Secretary in (2012-till present).

 In 2014, just before Lok Sabha election, Deepak Singh was appointed as chairman of the Union Railway Ministry's PSC with a minister of state status but he resigned from the post soon after the formation of the NDA government at the Centre protesting against hike in rail fare.

 In 2016 Uttar Pradesh MLC election Deepak Singh was contesting on Congress Party's ticket the election wasn't a cakewalk, as the party lacked numbers, Singh once again proved his metal by defeating BJP’S Vice President in the 12th Round.